DangerousThings/flexsecure-applets/docs/applets/6-ledger.md

 The **Eligibility Applet** can be used to check whether your token supports als the needed cryptographic algorithms.

+## Deprecation Note

+This applet is deprecated and not in use anymore.
+It does not support the Segregated Witness protocol for Bitcoin, which renders is unusable for the modern blockchain.
+It might be upgraded in the future, but currently this applet is not available in the Fidesmo store.

 ## Applet Information

 ### Ledger Unplugged